New Balance Vazee Prism V2 Review Facts

 Asics really takes the input of their athletes into consideration when they design their shoes.
 One of the key updates to the second iteration of the Vazee Prism is the addition of a more breathable upper.
 These updated materials contain visible ventilation holes along the upper to ensure that air is able to enter the shoe, circulate, and move out hot air from inside.
 This keeps the foot cool and dry

 regardless of the weather conditions.
 The bootie construction wraps the foot in support, but the material is lightweight enough that it doesn’t impede the flow of air to the foot.

 For a stability shoe, this is one of the more lightweight options.
-One of the common problems with stability shoes is that they due the addition features, they are often bulky and heavy.
+One of the common problems with stability shoes is that they are often bulky and heavy.
 New Balance worked hard to design a shoe that offered the stability support without being extremely heavy.
-This shoe weighs in a 10.4 ounces of a male size nine.
+This shoe weighs in 10.4 ounces of a male size nine.

 having those additional supports help reduce the risk of injury.
 Additionally, the heel of this shoe offers added cushion and height which absorbs the shock